 The iPhone 13 starts at 128 GB and tops out at 512 GB.
 The iPhone 12 began at 64 GB but is now rarely found new; refurbished units are most commonly 128 GB or 256 GB.
 If storage headroom matters, the iPhone 13 is the clear choice.

-Verdict: Should you upgrade from iPhone 12 to 13? {#h-verdict}
+Verdict: Should you upgrade from iPhone 12 to 13?

 Short answer: If you own an iPhone 12 and it works well, the iPhone 13 is not a compelling reason to spend more money.
 The differences (brighter screen, slightly longer battery, Cinematic mode) are real but incremental.

 If you are buying a refurbished phone in 2026, the calculus changes.
-The iPhone 13 typically commands a modest premium over the 12, but delivers noticeably better video capabilities (sensor-shift OIS, 4K/60 FPS, Cinematic mode), a larger minimum storage option, and roughly one additional year of iOS support.
+The iPhone 13 typically commands a modest premium over the 12, but delivers noticeably better video capabilities (sensor-shift OIS, 4K/60 fps, Cinematic mode), a larger minimum storage option, and roughly one additional year of iOS support.
 For most buyers, the iPhone 13 is the better long-term pick, since the extra spend is small at refurbished prices and buys meaningful future-proofing.

 If you are coming from an iPhone 11 or older, either model represents a substantial upgrade.
 For readers eyeing a bigger generational jump, our iPhone 13 vs. iPhone 15 comparison is worth reading before you decide.
 If you are weighing the latest generation instead, our iPhone 14 vs. iPhone 15 comparison covers the current mainstream sweet spot.